-Budget dashboards are considered planning and analysis tools and are often used by budgeting managers and executives to review the proposed annual budget once users have completed the data entry process.
-Some of the key functionality in this type of dashboard is that it displays trend charts for the budget as well as actual last year.
+Budget dashboards are considered planning and analysis tools, and are often used by budgeting managers and executives to review the proposed annual budget once users have completed the data entry process.
+Key functionality in this type of dashboard displays trend charts for the budget as well as actual last year.
 The visualizations are broken into three major areas: Revenues, Profitability and Liquidity.
 The latter assumes a balance sheet budget in order to display cash, receivables and payables.
 The many links at the bottom of the screen take the user to supporting, detailed reports and dashboards.
-You find an example of this type of dashboard below.
+You will find an example of this type of dashboard below.

 Purpose of Budget Dashboards

 Companies and organizations use Budget Dashboards to analyze and review the proposed or approved budget.
 When used as part of good business practices in a Financial Planning & Analysis (FP&A) or budgeting department, a company can improve its planning process, as well as, reduce the chances that managers and board members don’t fully see the forecasted trends in the budget figures.

 Here is an example of a interactive Budget Summary Dashboard.

 You can find hundreds of additional examples here.

 Who Uses This Type of Dashboard?

 The typical users of this type of dashboard are: Executives, board members and budgeting managers.

 Other Dashboards Often Used in Conjunction with Budget Dashboards